 Palm for Protein....

 This means the size of protein foods should be the same as the palm of our hand.
 Such as chicken, fish, beef, tofu and beans.
-Think of this all of wholemeal pasta, and both hands of b tomatoes and a han would be a filling an

 Think of this all together as a meal.
+A handful

-A handful of wholemeal pasta, with a palm sized piece of chicken and both hands of broccoli with some chopped tomatoes and a handful of grapes for dessert.
+of wholemeal pasta, with a palm sized piece of chicken and both hands of broccoli with some chopped tomatoes and a handful of grapes for dessert.
 This would be a filling and nutritious meal.